nclandrei/website/content/about.md

 Some of the stuff I am most interested in and have the most experience with are backend development, Go, distributed systems, Java, cloud-native apps and systems programming.

 I have created this website mainly to contribute back to the awesome world of open source with a main focus on Go, backend development, cloud and distributed systems.
-Even though I do not have that much experience, I really hope that the blog posts I will be writing will help someone someday 🙂.
+I really hope that the blog posts I will be writing will help someone someday 🙂.

-If you would like to find out more, please take a look at my [resume](link-to-CV-here).
+If you would like to find out more, please take a look at my [resume](Andrei-Mihai_Nicolae_CV.pdf).

 Thanks for reading and I hope you enjoy!